100% correct documents

 No appointments or travelling required.

-Access to legally experienced people by phone or email.
+Access to our lawyers by phone or email

 Anyone who is at least 18 years old can make a will.